STIXProject/stixproject.github.io/idioms/features/relationships/index.md

 The `Relationship` field uses a STIX controlled vocabulary to specify what type of relationship is being asserted.
 Although no default vocabulary has been identified, the STIX community is currently soliciting input on potential vocabularies.

-Finally, the `TTP` field, which is specific to TTP in this place but will always be the name of the related component, contains either a pointer to or a full representation of the related component (assuming it's a full relationship type, if not only the reference might be supported).
+Finally, the `TTP` field: this field contains either a pointer to or a full representation of the related component (assuming it's a full relationship type, if not only the reference might be supported).
+The field name will always be the name of the component that the relationship is pointing to, which in this case is TTP.

 If using that field as a reference, the `idref` field is used to point to the `id` of the construct that the relationship is to.
 Optionally, the `timestamp` field can also be used to create a reference to a specific version of the construct.